 You Might Want To Pick Brooklyn Bedding If:

-- You Want To Save Some Money– If you are really having trouble deciding between the two, you can save a few hundred dollars by going with Brooklyn Bedding.
+- You Want To Save Some Money– If someone is really having trouble deciding between the two, they can at least save a few hundred dollars by going with Brooklyn Bedding.

-- You Want A Bouncier, Foam Feel– If you want extra bounce, then Brooklyn Bedding is definitely the way to go.
+- You Want A Bouncier, Foam Feel– If someone wants extra bounce and resilience, then Brooklyn Bedding is definitely the way to go.

 Which Should You Pick?

-I think the decision really comes down to what type of feel you are looking for.
-I you like and are used to traditional spring mattresses, I think you’ll really like Saatva.
-If you want a foam feel with a little extra bounce, then I think Brooklyn Bedding might be the way to go.
+I think the decision really comes down to what type of feel people are looking for.
+If someone likes and is used to traditional spring mattresses, they will probably really enjoy Saatva.
+If someone wants a foam feel with a little extra bounce, then Brooklyn Bedding might potentially be the way to go.
 For more information on how these two mattresses stack up to competition, make sure to check out our mattress comparisons page for popular comparisons like Saatva vs Puffy and Brooklyn Bedding vs Casper.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.